 Smith has published four books, including The Knowledge Polity: Teaching and Research in the Social Sciences (2022, Oxford University Press, with Paul Djupe and Anand E. Sokhey) and Religion and Brazilian Democracy: Mobilizing the People of God (2019, Cambridge University Press) — now in translation, agora traduzido como Religião e a democracia brasileira (2023, Editora Vozes).
-Her academic articles appear in numerous peer-reviewed outlets, including the American Journal of Political Science, the Journal of Politics, the British Journal of Political Science, and Comparative Political Studies.
+Her academic articles appear in numerous peer-reviewed outlets, among them the American Journal of Political Science, the Journal of Politics, the British Journal of Political Science, and Perspectives on Politics.
 She also enjoys writing for public audiences and talking with journalists.

 - What can women (and men) do about gender inequality in academia?